kvh/autonomous/readme.md

 <img src="static/autonomous.svg"/>
 </p>

-# Autonomous - A web framework for data-driven apps
+# Autonomous - A web framework for reactive data-driven apps

-Autonomous is a high-performance (10k events per second) production-grade framework for building autonomous data-driven web applications.
-Autonomous apps are for artificial intelligences what MVC apps are for humans.
-Autonomous is used to power production or operational data-driven pipelines, automations, and applications.
+Autonomous is a high-performance (10k events per second) production-grade framework for building reactive data-driven web applications.
+Autonomous apps are for artificial intelligences what MVC apps are for humans, with a focus on events and api actions instead of UI and user input.
+Autonomous is used to power production or operational pipelines, automations, and applications such as:

+- GPT-powered docs search
+- Re-enforcement learning Slack bots
+- Order flow processing and management
+- High-volume, real-time marketing data pipelines
+- Algorithmic trading bots

 Key features out of the box:

 - Reactive, data-driven processing via http, webhooks, and schedules
-- Powerful Table abstraction for high-performance, high-volume data operations across any database, data warehouse, or S3
+- Powerful data abstractions for high-performance, high-volume data operations across any database, data warehouse, or S3
+- One-command deployment to local or cloud with kubernetes or nomad
 - Huge ecosystem of pre-built event sources and actions
 - Native support for AI and LLM models, via api or self-hosted
 - Oauth service to connect with over 100+ services quickly
-- One-command deployment to local or cloud
-- Single or Multi-tenant deployments for customer data isolation
+- Single or Multi-tenant deployments for data isolation
-- First-class support for data processing and ETL (SQL support, native dbt integration)
 - High performance (async through-put)
-- Semantic and structural data typing via Pydantic, allowing modular event handling and code re-use
+- Semantic and structural data typing, allowing modular event handling and code re-use

-Built from best-of-breed software:

-- Fastapi
-- Python3 async
-- Support for state-of-the-art AI and LLMs
-- Nomad or Kubernetes deployments
-- Postgres
-- Pydantic schemas

 ## Quick start example